adammck/hexapod/README.md

 ## Usage

-To deploy and run an arbitrary package:
+To build and deploy a release:

-    bin/pi-run utils/xmas.go
+    bin/pi-deploy main/bot.go

 To power down: